 Hunting is a refreshing passion.
 But, we head into every hunt knowing injuries can happen.

-Of course though, accidents are still going to happen.
+Of course, though, hunting-related accidents are still going to happen.
 But which ones do you think are the most common?

 Whitetail is the most sought-after game in our great nation.
-And being in a tree stand provides you with many advantages that can help you fill your tag.
-No shocker here though, sitting on a platform 20-30 feet in the air and climbing up in down in the dark with large boots covered in mud and water can often lead to a disaster.
+Deer hunting in a treestand provides you with many advantages that can help you fill your tag.
+This shouldn't shock anyone, though, as bowhunting from a platform 20-30 feet in the air and climbing up in down in the dark with large boots covered in mud and water can often lead to a disaster.

-Studies show that 1/3 of all hunters will experience a tree stand fall in some shape or form in their hunting career.
-Neck, back, and head injuries can be life altering.
-For the sake of you and your family, use a harness and any other products to minimize your chances of a tree stand accident.
+Studies show that a third of all hunters will experience a treestand fall in some shape or form in their hunting careers.
+Neck, back and head injuries can be life-altering.
+For the sake of you and your family, use a harness to minimize your chances of an accident.

-The hunting accident that often comes to minds of many is a misfire or shooting accident.
-Firearms and bows can be incredibly dangerous if improperly handled and is the sole reason states require safety courses as well as blaze orange attire while in the woods with a firearm.
+The hunting accident that often comes to minds of many is a misfire or shooting incident.
+Firearms and bows can be incredibly dangerous if improperly handled, which is the sole reason states require safety courses as well as blaze orange attire while in the woods with a firearm.

 When hunting with buddies, the rush of a hunt can often catch you in the heat of the moment.
 With lack of communication and safety, accidents can happen.

 Also, pulling the trigger when you see movement but are unsure if it is an animal sounds absurd.
 But some hunters have done such a thing.
 The end result has ended in many deaths and serious injuries.
 Firearms are no joke, and we as hunters know that.
-But they are called accidents for a reason, and accidents happen.
+However, they are called accidents for a reason, and they do happen.

-All around the world there is some kind of game to hunt.
-With that brings many different terrains and weather conditions.
+There's some kind of game to hunt all around the world, whether you're in California, Iowa, Georgia or Africa.
+With that comes many different terrains and weather conditions.
 Slips and falls are bound to happen, and they do, quite often.
-Depending on the terrain you slip and fall on, can determine the injury.
+The injury can depend on the terrain you slip and fall on.

 Taking caution and wearing proper footwear is always a great idea to focus on before hitting the woods or field.

-Guns and bows are fine tuned machines with a lot of complexity behind them.
-Sometimes they don't work correctly or there is a hunter error that can lead to some serious and gruesome injuries.
-Not super common, but every year you see a few.
+Guns and bows are fine-tuned machines with a lot of complexity behind them.
+Sometimes they don't work correctly or there's a hunter error that can lead to some serious and gruesome injuries.
+Not super common, but you see a few every year.

-And these type of injuries usually result in some horrific images of some mangled extremities like the story in this article.
-(Warning, it's gruesome)
+These injuries usually result in some horrific images of some mangled extremities like this story.
+We'll warn you now, though, it's gruesome.

-The headline on this one might have you wondering what that might be?
 This is injury isn't quite as tragic and won't change your life, but boy does it hurt.
-If you have hunted long enough, we are sure you have felt this quite a few times.
-A broken heart.
+If you've hunted long enough, we're sure you've felt this quite a few times.

-You release the arrow on your biggest buck to date, and it catches a limb.
-The arrow skips over the deer's back and he bounds off alive as can be… heart broken.
+You release the arrow on your biggest buck to date and it catches a limb.
+The arrow skips over the deer's back and he bounds off alive as can be.

-Bull Elk approaches your call in the deep timber only to come by at 20 yards without ever presenting you a shot…heart broken.
+A bull elk approaches your call in the deep timber only to come by at 20 yards without ever presenting you a shot.

-Big ol gobbler struts within range.
-Place the bead on his head and pull the trigger only to hear a click.
-Forgot to chamber a shell… heart broken.
+Five or six big ol' gobblers strut within range.
+You place the bead on one of their heads and pull the trigger only to hear a click.
+You forgot to chamber a shell.

 I could go on and on, and these moments are what keep us hunters coming back to the great outdoors.
-Obviously this injury is more figurative than literal but it might be the most common.
-I wanted to bring some light to this article instead of all the terrible hunting injuries that are out there and end on a good note.
+This injury is obviously more figurative than literal, but it might be the most common.

-Enjoy your hunts for what they are worth, and be safe out there.
+Enjoy your hunts for what they're worth and be safe out there!